Written by Ed Craig.

 |The apathetic management at this tier one company, allowed the selection of an

 oversized 0.052 (1.4mm) MIG wire

 for the robot frame gauge welds.

-This hydro formed frame weld is more than a bad weld,
+This hydro formed Ford Trucl Frame weld is more than a bad weld,

-it's an indication of a weld process out of control.
+it's an indication of poor management and a weld process out of control.

 you identify the root cause of cold truck frame welds?